How to integrate Azure DevOps using Microsoft Fabric

 9. Click OK to finish creating the data source.

-To access and read Azure DevOps data in Microsoft Fabric, you will have to download and install Microsoft On-premises data gateway.
+To access and read Azure DevOps data in Microsoft Fabric, you must download and install the Microsoft On-premises data gateway (Standard mode).
+It acts as a secure bridge between Microsoft Fabric cloud services and your local Azure DevOps ODBC data source:

 There are two types of On-premises data gateways: